Fincer/dxvk-wine-autobuilder/README.md

     - when interrupting the script, the exit functionality may not be handled correctly?

 - The script doesn't handle SIGINT correctly while executing 'pkgdependencies' function

+- Add non-interactive mode for Puppet, Ansible, SaltStack and for better automation?

+    - Consider the following topics/issues while developing

+        - supress any warning messages, or terminate script execution if requirements not met

+        - supply sudo password or run as root?

+        - sudo validation loop, how to handle correctly?

 ---------------------------